pwafire/pwafire/docs/README.md

         '/?homescreen=1', //default
         '/assets/css/main.css',// configure as by your site ; just an example '/images/*',// choose images to keep offline; just an example
-// Do not delete manifest.js path below
+// Do not delete app.webmanifest path below
-        '/manifest.js',
+        '/app.webmanifest',
 //These are links to the extenal social media buttons that should be cached; we have used twitter's as an example
         'https://platform.twitter.com/widgets.js',
         ]);